-Creamy and flavour-packed easy West African groundnut soup (peanut soup) with chicken is easy to prepare, with store cupboard ingredients; and is the perfect crowd pleaser.
+Creamy and flavour-packed easy West African peanut soup with chicken is easy to prepare, with store cupboard ingredients, and is the perfect crowd pleaser.

-I am familiar with the Hausa peanut soup recipe, Miyan gyada.
-I lived in the area for one year and this rich sauce with a slight kick of chilli was served at parties and during special occasions.
-The traditional recipe uses roasted peanuts.
-However, I have adapted the Nigerian groundnut soup recipe so I can use peanut butter with regular soup base of peppers, tomatoes and onions for ease and speed.
-The soup comes together even more quickly if you have the blended pepper, tomatoes and onions in your freezer already.
+I am more familiar with the Hausa peanut soup recipe, Miyan gyada.
+I lived in the area for one year, and this rich sauce with a slight kick of chilli was served with masa at parties and during special occasions.

 How To Make West African Peanut Soup